 Pain is a sign that something is wrong

 Should you feel pain while lifting, you must immediately stop.
-A little bit of pain from stretching the muscles is OK, but any sudden or long-lasting pain is definitely a warning.
+A little bit of pain from stretching the muscles is OK, but any sudden or long-lasting pain is a warning.

 Take Time for a Quality Warm-Up